 Retailers: Don’t Believe the Amazon Prime Day Hype!
 The “deals” aren’t what they seem, and some merchants are fighting back

-[Irvine, California, June 2021]— It’s that time of year again when the well-trained masses will flock to Amazon by the tens of millions, looking to scoop up a “bargain” or two for Prime Day, unknowingly filling the online megaretailer’s coffers while choking the life out of small merchants who depend on the platform.
+[Irvine, California]—It’s that time of year again when the well-trained masses flock to Amazon by the tens of millions, looking to scoop up a “bargain” or two for Prime Day.
+They unknowingly fill the online megaretailer’s coffers while choking the life out of small merchants who depend on the platform.

 Prime Day is at best a gimmick, at worst a marketing hoax.